-A draft act is called a Bill.
-When a Bill is introduced by the Capital House Administration, it is drafted by its relevant departments and approved by the Prime Minister as the ok to be presented to the Congress of Mount Vema, with detailed instructions given by the Minister in charge of the Ministerial Department responsible for the legislation.
+Like in many English speaking countries, In Mount Vema, a draft act is called a Bill.
+When a Bill is introduced by the Vema Seamount Administration, it is drafted by its relevant departments and approved by the Prime Minister as the ok to be presented to the Veman Congress, with detailed instructions given by the Minister in charge of the Ministerial Department responsible for the legislation.

-The Process in Congress
+The Process in Veman Congress